-- 31. In conducting businesses as a new or used motor vehicle dealer, a member will: - have a thorough knowledge of, and comply with, the provisions of the Motor Dealers and Repairers Act 2013 (and regulations); - offer used vehicles for sale on their merits and without exaggeration, concealment or misrepresentation; and - ensure that vehicles sold are of merchantable quality and fit for the purpose for which they are required. - 32.
-A dealer will not in connection with the sale or purchase of a vehicle: - a. knowingly be a party to any improper practice concerned there with; - wilfully or falsely represent that a vehicle is available for sale when it is not: - knowingly mislead a consumer in relation to the condition of a vehicle; - knowingly or negligently state or misrepresent the year of first registration of a vehicle; or - e. misrepresent the model designation of a vehicle.
+- 33. In conducting business as a new or used motor vehicle dealer, a member will: - have a thorough knowledge of, and comply with, the provisions of the Motor Dealers and Repairers Act 2013 (and Regulations); - offer used vehicles for sale on their merits and without exaggeration, concealment or misrepresentation; and - ensure that vehicles sold are of merchantable quality and fit for the purpose for which they are required. - 34.
+A dealer will not in connection with the sale or purchase of a vehicle: - a. knowingly be a party to any improper practice concerned therewith; - b. wilfully or falsely represent that a vehicle is available for sale when it is not: - knowingly mislead a consumer in relation to the condition of a vehicle; - d. knowingly or negligently state or misrepresent the year of first registration of a vehicle; or - e. misrepresent the model designation of a vehicle.